AI-News-Team/AI-News/database/README.md

 ## Configuration

+### Environment

+Ensure you have docker installed and the docker daemon is running.

+No environment variables need set.
+Change the port if needed in `/Dockerfile`

 ### Docker

-Ensure you have docker installed and the docker daemon is running.
 Then run

 ```shell
 ./init.sh